We haven’t gone to church in a long time.

-Pray for church fellowships to be loving, kind, welcoming, and careful with their words to newcomers and seasoned parishioners.
+Pray for church fellowships to be loving, kind, welcoming, inclusive, and careful with their words to newcomers and seasoned parishioners.

 Pray for the parents who are raising children in this fallen world, trying desperately to navigate these tumultuous waters of postmodernism, sexual and gender revolutions, social media, integrity issues, and political scandals.

-Pray for the children who are growing up in this 50 Shades of Grey kind of world, confusing sex and social media likes for love and truth.
+Pray for the children who are growing up in this 50 Shades of Grey kind of world, confusing sex and social media likes for Love and Truth.
 Pray they find godly role models to guide them to Truth and they become world-changers for His Kingdom.

 You might also want to read my statement of faith post.